Resilient Distributed Vector Consensus Using Centerpoints: Numerical Evaluation

 \section{Numerical Evaluation}

-We perform simulations\footnote{Our code is available at \url{https://github.com/JianiLi/MultiRobotsRendezvous}} to illustrate resilient consensus in multirobot systems in two dimensions using centerpoint, and compare it with the one using approximate Tverberg partition \cite{park2017fault}.
-We model interconnections between robots using the following graphs:
+We perform simulations to illustrate resilient consensus in multirobot systems in two dimensions using centerpoint, and compare it with the one using approximate Tverberg partition \cite{park2017fault}.\footnote{Our code is available at \url{https://github.com/JianiLi/MultiRobotsRendezvous}} We model interconnections between robots using the following graphs:

 \begin{itemize} \item A disk graph $\mathcal{G}_d = (\mathcal{V}, \mathcal{E}(t))$, in which each node $i\in\mathcal{V}$ (representing a robot) has a sensing radius $r$ and $(j,i)\in\mathcal{E}(t)$ if and only if $||x_j(t) - x_i(t)|| \le r$. \item A fixed {undirected} graph $\mathcal{G} = (\mathcal{V}, \mathcal{E})$ whose edge set does not change over time. \end{itemize}